How Saber-tooth Cats Worked

 Advertisement

-The sheer size of a saber-tooth cat's canines can make it seem like eating or attacking prey would be a problem.
-But saber-tooth cats had the ability to open their mouths very wide to make up for the extreme length of their teeth.
+The sheer size of these canines can make it seem like eating or attacking prey would be a problem.
+But saber-toothed cats had the ability to open their mouths very wide to make up for the extreme length of their teeth.
 Smilodon fatalis could open its mouth up to 120 degrees wide.
 This let the cats take big bites, although, according to computerized tomography (CT) scans, they used those big bites for soft flesh, not thick bones.
-The cats' skulls weren't designed to handle the pressure of biting through bone.
-They also weren't designed to provide anchors for the amount of muscle needed to hang on to struggling prey for a long time.
-That's one reason why saber-tooth cats tended to aim for the throat or abdomen instead of the bonier parts of their prey.

-Imagine a bulked-up lion that's lost its tail and been slightly compressed from head to rear and foot to shoulder, and you've got a pretty good idea of what the saber-tooth's body was shaped like.
+Imagine a bulked-up lion that's lost its tail and been slightly compressed from head to rear and foot to shoulder, and you've got a pretty good idea of what the Smilodon's body was shaped like.
 Its color is a whole other matter, though.
-So far, paleontologists haven't found any fossilized remains of saber-tooth skin or fur, so there's no solid evidence of their coloring.
-However, based on analysis of plant fossils from the last ice age, many paleontologists believe that Smilodon fatalis had the dappled coat of a cheetah or bobcat.
-This coloring would have helped the cat blend in with the vegetation that was common at the time.
+So far, paleontologists haven't found any fossil remains of skin or fur, so there's no solid evidence of their coloring.

 Advertisement